 Resource leveling is a technique in project management that overlooks resource allocation and resolves possible conflict arising from over-allocation.
 When project managers undertake a project, they need to plan their resources accordingly.

-This will benefit the organization without having the face conflicts and not being able to deliver on time.
+This will benefit the organization without having to face conflicts and not being able to deliver on time.
 Resource leveling is considered one of the key elements to resource management in the organization.

 Here are some of the constraints that a project manager will come across during the project execution cycle.
-The constrains a project manager will face can be categorized into three categories.
+The constraints a project manager will face can be categorized into three categories.

 Leveling of Resources

 Resource leveling helps an organization to make use of the available resources to the maximum.
 The idea behind resource leveling is to reduce wastage of resources i.e., to stop over-allocation of resources.

 Project manager will identify time that is unused by a resource and will take measures to prevent it or making an advantage out of it.

 By resource conflicts, there are numerous disadvantages suffered by the organization, such as:

 To remove certain tasks